AtanleyPA/AtanleyPA.github.io/README.md

 *Regional Analysis:* highlights areas of strong and weak performance.

-*% Profit Differencial:* Shows the fluctuations in monthly profit versus the previous year, aiding decision making regarding forcast profit and sales in the calender year.
+*% Profit Differencial:* Shows the fluctuations in monthly profit versus the previous year, aiding decision making regarding forcast for profit and sales in the calender year.

 **Conclusion:** This dashboard enables stakeholders to quickly assess overall business performance, identify growth opportunities, underperforming areas, and make informed decisions based on real-time data exploration.